xpopel22/exercise_04/README.md

   * a number of discs `n`
   * an index `fromPeg` of starting peg
   * an index `toPeg` of a peg, where all disks should be to moved to
-* Output: a sequence of moves that will solve the `n`-disk towers of Hanoi problem
+* Output: a sequence of steps to solve the towers of Hanoi problem with `n` discs
 ```
 HanoiTowers(n, fromPeg, toPeg)
 1  if n = 1
-2    output „Move disc from peg fromPeg to peg toPeg“
+2    output "Move disc from peg fromPeg to peg toPeg"
 3    return
 4  unusedPeg ← 6 – fromPeg – toPeg
 5  HanoiTowers(n – 1, fromPeg, unusedPeg)
-6  output „Move disc from peg fromPeg to peg toPeg“
+6  output "Move disc from peg fromPeg to peg toPeg"
 7  HanoiTowers(n – 1, emptyPeg, toPeg)
 8  return
 ```